 If you can’t foster a pet, that’s okay; there are other ways to help:

-- Spread awareness about this program by sharing our foster program brochure with your network.
+• Spread awareness about this program by sharing our foster program page with your network.

 All medical expenses for foster pets, including approved veterinary visits and vaccinations, are covered by the pet foster program.
 As a foster parent, you will not be required to pay any medical costs.